 The music here begins with the latest release and works back to the first EP.
-The first EP called Firesongs For The Soul is a little more acoustic based with brushes, inspired by sitting around campfires and singing harmonies.
-Its predominantly acoustic guitar focused.
+The first EP called Firesongs For The Soul is a little more acoustic based with brush drums, inspired by sitting around campfires and singing harmonies .
 The Firesongs community grew (aided with a few baked dinners and a little wine) and all kinds of local artists feature on Firesongs For the Soul II EP: Spaces In-Between which is more as Rhythms magazine called it ' earnest, big, warm sprawling folk rock'.
 It sold out and I ended up expanding the folk rock flavour into the latest album "Celtic Heart" which includes some remixes off that earlier EP and some brand new tracks written after a trip to Ireland, the birthplace of my grandfather.
 The first official album before this latest release is titled: A Horse Called Freedom (Vol III of the Firesongs series) was released 2014 and shows more maturity and also the embracing of a band sound... described by Rhythms magazine as a 'shimmering production', Country Update magazine as 'ambling and cinematic' and Courier Mail said 'The fire still burns strong'.
 Individual songs can be downloaded by clicking on the buy button.
 This takes you to Bandcamp a great supporter of indie music and secure site for downloading high quality wav files.
 Otherwise you can grab what you need in the shop and I can keep recording music! :-).
 Enjoy!

 Celtic Heart Reviews